 - "I don't know, I still want my body to survive, or at least my brain, my real brain."

-She stopped, there was no point spoiling the nice evening.
+She stopped.
 Adan looked at her, then leaned back in his chair with a sigh and put his feet up on the table, his black leather shoes next to her sandals and red toenails.

 - "So, do you have, like, a wife?"